Lucas–Lehmer–Riesel test: Finding the starting value

 In practice, only a few P-values need be checked before one is found (5, 8, 9, or 11 work in about 85% of trials).

-To find the starting value u_{0} from the P value, we can use a Lucas (P,1) sequence, as shown in as well as page 124 of.
+To find the starting value u_{0} from the P value, we can use a Lucas (P,1) sequence, as shown in Rödseth 1994 as well as page 124 of Riesel 1994.
 The latter explains that when 3 ∤ k, P = 4 may be used as above, and no further search is necessary.

 The starting value u_{0} will be the Lucas sequence term V_{k}(P,1) taken modulo N. This process of selection takes very little time compared to the main test.

 How the test works

 The Lucas–Lehmer–Riesel test is a particular case of group-order primality testing; we demonstrate that some number is prime by showing that some group has the order that it would have were that number prime, and we do this by finding an element of that group of precisely the right order.

 For Lucas-style tests on a number N, we work in the multiplicative group of a quadratic extension of the integers modulo N; if N is prime, then the order of this multiplicative group is N^{2} − 1, it has a subgroup of order N + 1, and we try to find a generator for that subgroup.

 We start off by trying to find a non-iterative expression for the u_{i}.
 Following the model of the Lucas–Lehmer test, put u_{i} = a2^{i} + a−2^{i}, and by induction we have u_{i} = u − 2.

 So we can consider ourselves as looking at the 2^{i}th term of the sequence v(i) = a^{i} + a^{i}.
 If a satisfies a quadratic equation, then this is a Lucas sequence, and has an expression of the form v(i) = α v(i−1) + β v(i−2).
 Really, we are looking at the k · 2^{i}th term of a different sequence, but since decimations (take every kth term starting with the zeroth) of a Lucas sequence are themselves Lucas sequences, we can deal with the factor k by picking a different starting point.